BlueBrain/Currentscape/README.md

             "transparent": false
         },
         "legend": {
-            "textsize": 6,
+            "textsize": 4,
             "bgcolor": "lightgrey",
             "_comment1": "1. : top of legend is at the same level as top of currentscape plot. higher value put legend higher in figure.", "ypos": 1.0,
-            "_comment2": "forced to 0 if pattern use is False", "handlelength": 1.4
+            "_comment2": "forced to 0 if pattern:use is False and current:stackplot is False",
+            "handlelength": 1.4
         },
         "figsize": [